What Are Your Family Goals?

 12. Schedule Date Nights

 Seeking out quality time in your relationship makes all the difference in your family dynamic.
 So, if mom and dad need more time to themselves, make date nights a goal.
+Here are fun date night ideas for holidays!

 *Our kids love date night because it’s their special night to watch tv (or hang out with a cool babysitter).